Iowa psychic barred from advertising ‘healing’ services after client death

-DES MOINES, Iowa (KCAU) — A psychic has agreed not to promote her services as healing or treatment after a client committed suicide after a false diagnosis.
+DES MOINES, Iowa (KCAU) – A medium has agreed not to promote her services as “healing” or “treatment” after a client committed suicide following allegations that she provided him with a false health diagnosis.

 According to a release from the Iowa Attorney General’s Office, Allison Campbell, who operates her psychic medium service out of Altoona, became the subject of a consumer protection investigation after Becky Courtney submitted a complaint that Campbell offered services to her husband, Craig Courtney, after a fall at his home.
 Craig Courtney later died of suicide.